OpenBSD manual page server

 mbtowc(NULL, s, n);

-Calling any other functions in never change the internal state of the (), except for calling setlocale(3) with the LC_CTYPE category changed to that of the current locale.
-Such setlocale(3) calls cause the internal state of this function to be indeterminate.
+Calling any other function in never changes the internal state of (), except for calling setlocale(3) with an LC_CTYPE that differs from the current locale.
+Such setlocale(3) calls cause the internal state of this function to become indeterminate.

 The behaviour of () is affected by the LC_CTYPE category of the current locale.